BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 Maybe you heard about this weird thing called monad.
 Maybe you even tried to read more about the topic but you never use it in practice.
 Sometimes real usage examples can help to understand when might be worth it to look into monads and then try to pick a monad for our problem.

-I'm going to show you what was my problem while working on a payment handling system.
+I am going to show you what was my problem while working on a payment handling system.
 I will leave the questions like what is the monad and what are examples of monads for the end of the article because there are already a lot of resources covering that.

 # Recurring payment system

-A while ago I was working on integration with Braintree Payments and my website KnapsackPro.com so companies that are doing optimal test suite parallelisation in ruby with my tool can switch to paid monthly plan.
+A while ago I was working on integration with Braintree Payments and my website so companies that are doing [optimal test suite parallelisation in ruby](https://knapsackpro.com/features?utm_source=beyond_scheme&utm_medium=blog_post&utm_campaign=monads&utm_content=optimal_parallelisation) with my tool can switch to paid monthly plan.
 Basically, the case was to have subscription-based billing.

 I needed to handle a few things on the payment form.